 How do you chemically amend slurry?

-• The slurry additives can reduce GHG emissions without increasing the loss of other nutrients such as phosphorus into water bodies or increasing ammonia into the atmosphere (a condition referred to as pollution swapping).
+• The slurry additives would reduce greenhouse gas emissions without increasing the loss of other nutrients such as phosphorus into water bodies or increasing ammonia in the atmosphere.

 Economic and Environmental Benefits